 i) One usage of this performance measurement is for performance assurance.

-5.1.1.6.1.10 Mean Time of requested handover executions
+5.1.1.6.1.10 Mean Time of requested legacy handover executions

-a) This measurement provides the mean time of Inter-gNB handover executions during each granularity period.
+a) This measurement provides the mean time of inter gNB legacy handover executions during each granularity period.
 The measurement is split into subcounters per S-NSSAI.

-b) DER(n=1)
+b) DER(n=1) .

-c) This measurement is obtained by accumulating the time interval for every successful Inter-gNB handover executions procedure per S-NSSAI between the receipt by the Source NG-RAN from the Target NG-RAN of a " Release Resource" and the sending of a " N2 Path Switch Request " message from Source NG-RAN to the Target NG-RAN over a granularity period using DER.
-The end value of this time will then be divided by the number of Inter-gNB handovers observed in the granularity period to give the arithmetic mean, the accumulator shall be reinitialised at the beginning of each granularity period.
+c) This measurement is obtained by accumulating the time interval for every successful inter gNB handover executions procedure per S-NSSAI between the receipt by the source NG-RAN from the target NG-RAN of a " Release Resource" and the sending of a " N2 Path Switch Request " message from source NG-RAN to the target NG-RAN over a granularity period using DER, for legacy handovers.
+The end value of this time will then be divided by the number of inter gNB legacy handovers observed in the granularity period to give the arithmetic mean, the accumulator shall be reinitialised at the beginning of each granularity period.

-d) Each measurement is an integer value.(in milliseconds)
+d) Each measurement is an integer value,in milliseconds.

-e) MM.HoExeInterReq.TimeMean.SNSSAI
+e) MM.HoExeInterReq.TimeMean.SNSSAI.

 f) NRCellCU.

-g) Valid for packet switched traffic
+g) Valid for packet switched traffic.

-h) 5GS
+h) 5GS.

-i) One usage of this measurement is for monitoring the mean time of Inter-gNB handovers during the granularity period.
+i) One usage of this measurement is for monitoring the mean time of inter gNB handovers during the granularity period.

-5.1.1.6.1.11 Max Time of requested handover executions
+5.1.1.6.1.11 Max Time of requested legacy handover executions

-a) This measurement provides the max time of Inter-gNB handover executions during each granularity period.
+a) This measurement provides the max time of inter gNB legacy handover executions during each granularity period.
 The measurement is split into subcounters per S-NSSAI.

-b) DER(n=1)
+b) DER(n=1) .

-c) This measurement is obtained by measuring the time interval for every successful Inter-gNB handover executions procedure per S-NSSAI between the receipt by the Source NG-RAN from the Target NG-RAN of a “Release Resource" and the sending of a " N2 Path Switch Request " message from Source NG-RAN to the Target NG-RAN over a granularity period using DER.
+c) This measurement is obtained by measuring the time interval for every successful inter gNB handover executions procedure per S-NSSAI between the receipt by the source NG-RAN from the target NG-RAN of a “Release Resource" and the sending of a " N2 Path Switch Request " message from source NG-RAN to the target NG-RAN over a granularity period using DER, for legacy handovers.
 The high tide mark of this time will be stored in a gauge, the gauge shall be reinitialised at the beginning of each granularity period.

-d) Each measurement is an integer value.(in milliseconds)
+d) Each measurement is an integer value,in milliseconds.

-e) MM.HoExeInterReq.TimeMax.SNSSAI
+e) MM.HoExeInterReq.TimeMax.SNSSAI.

 f) NRCellCU.

-g) Valid for packet switched traffic
+g) Valid for packet switched traffic.

-h) 5GS
+h) 5GS.

-i) One usage of this measurement is for monitoring the mean time of Inter-gNB handovers during the granularity period.
+i) One usage of this measurement is for monitoring the mean time of inter gNB handovers during the granularity period.

 5.1.1.6.2 Intra-gNB handovers

-5.1.1.6.2.1 Number of requested handover executions
+5.1.1.6.2.1 Number of requested legacy handover executions

-a) This measurement provides the number of outgoing intra-gNB handover executions requested by the source NRCellCU.
+a) This measurement provides the number of outgoing intra gNB legacy handover executions requested by the source NRCellCU.

 b) CC.

-c) On transmission of RRC Reconfiguration message to the UE triggering the handover from the source NRCellCU to the target NRCellCU, indicating the attempt of an outgoing intra-gNB handover (see 3GPP TS 38.331 [20]), the counter is steped by 1.
+c) On transmission of RRC Reconfiguration message to the UE triggering the legacy handover from the source NRCellCU to the target NRCellCU, indicating the attempt of an outgoing intra gNB legacy handover (see 3GPP TS 38.331 [20]), the counter is stepped by 1.

 d) A single integer value.